fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

-Implement a test mode that will run your flow as-is but on as small a data set as possible and with hyperparameter settings that make the ML training opitimization as quick as possible.
+Implement a test mode that will run your flow as-is but on as small a data set as possible and with hyperparameter settings that make the ML training optimization as quick as possible.
 I like to do this by creating
-a flag parameter that use to optionally subset the data and reduce parallelism to 1 concurrent task for every step.
+a flag parameter that I can use to subset the data and reduce parallelism to one concurrent task for any given step.
 If you're training a model,
 reduce the number of maximum possible optimization iterations to something small like 10 epochs.